Vector space: Bases, vector coordinates, and subspaces

 Bases are a fundamental tool for the study of vector spaces, especially when the dimension is finite.
-In the infinite-dimensional case, the existence of infinite bases, often called Hamel bases, depend on the axiom of choice.
+In the infinite-dimensional case, the existence of infinite bases, often called Hamel bases, depends on the axiom of choice.
 It follows that, in general, no base can be explicitly described.
 For example, the real numbers form an infinite-dimensional vector space over the rational numbers, for which no specific basis is known.